ozspace/ozspace.github.io/_posts/2022-11-02-ennever-fieldwork-2.md

 Back in Balgo I stayed busy working with many savvy language speakers, transcribing and translating old stories as well as recording new ones.
 We had lots of Balgo mob join in on various ‘space games’ which we are using to learn more about how spatial concepts are encoded in the Kukatja language and how the language is changing (and staying strong!) across generations.

 <p style="text-align:center;"><img src="/assets/images/Ennever_Blogpost_2_Haley_Bianca.png"></p>
-*Hayley (L) and Bianca Mudgedell (R) playing the "Man and Tree" game).*
+*Hayley (L) and Bianca Mudgedell (R) playing the "Man and Tree" game)*

 These more specialised tasks are being used in conjunction with narratives and re-tellings of trips on country to build up a complex picture of how Kukatja mob talk about land, landscape and the spatial relationships between places, things and people.

 <p style="text-align:center;"><img src="/assets/images/Ennever_Blogpost_2_Helicopter.png"></p>
-*Helicopter Tjungurrayi describes Natawalu—where he was picked up by his namesake as a boy—while reviewing GoPro footage.*
+*Helicopter Tjungurrayi describes Natawalu—where he was picked up by his namesake as a boy—while reviewing GoPro footage*

 It was a great to have Joe Blythe drop into Balgo and meet up with some of the Mudgedell family who have connections to Jaru country.
 Read about what we got up to [here](https://www.ciaraproject.com/post-singolo/2022-east-kimberley-fieldtrip).